gestimation/cifmodeling/README.md

 devtools::install_github("gestimation/cifmodeling")
 ```

+## Interoperability

+There are several excellent R packages for survival and competing-risk
+analysis.
+The survival package provides the canonical API for
+time-to-event data (e.g., `survival` and `mets`).
+In combination with
+`ggsurvfit`, you can produce publication-ready survival plots.
+For
+cumulative incidence (CIF) plots, integration in the general ecosystem
+is not as streamlined; `cifmodeling` fills this gap by offering
+`cifplot()` for survival/CIF plots and multi-panel figures via a single,
+unified interface.

+If you need fine-grained plot customization, compute the estimator and
+keep a survfit-compatible object with `cifcurve()` (or supply your own
+survfit object) and then style it using `ggsurvfit/ggplot2` layers.
+In
+other words, use `cifcurve()` for estimation, `cifplot()/cifpanel()` for
+quick high-quality figures, and fall back to the `ggplot` ecosystem when
+you want full artistic control.

+For interval estimation, `cifcurve()` mirrors the confidence-interval
+options of `survival::survfit()` for survival curves and adds `delta`
+and `aalen` options for CIFs.
+The defaults in `cifmodeling` are chosen
+from external and internal simulation evidence; they should be sensible
+for most applications, while still allowing experts to override them
+when needed.

+`mets` package is a more specialized toolkit that provides advanced
+statistical methods for competing risk analysis.
+`cifmodeling::polyreg()` focuses on coherent modeling of all CIFs
+simultaneously using polytomous log odds products to estimate RR/OR/SHR
+at user-specified times; this coherence can come with longer runtimes on
+large problems.
+If you prefer fitting separate regression models for
+each competing event or need Fine–Gray specifically, `mets::cifreg()`
+(and `mets::binreg()` for RR and OR estimation) are excellent choices.

+## Quality control

+`cifmodeling` includes an extensive test suite built with **testthat**,
+ensuring the numerical accuracy and graphical consistency of all core
+functions (`cifcurve`, `cifplot`, `cifpanel`, and `polyreg`).
+The
+package is continuously tested on GitHub Actions (Windows, macOS, Linux)
+to maintain reproducibility and CRAN-level compliance.

 ## Main functions

 ### cifplot()

 This function produces the **Kaplan–Meier survival** or **Aalen–Johansen
 cumulative incidence** curve from a unified formula + data interface.
 It
-auto-labels axes based on `outcome.type` and `type.y`, can add
+auto-labels axes based on `outcome.type` and `type.y` (`"risk"` for
+1-survival or CIF), can add censoring/competing-risk/intercurrent-event
-censoring/competing-risk/intercurrent-event marks, and returns a regular
-ggplot object (compatible with + and %+%).
-You may also pass a
+marks, and returns a regular ggplot object (compatible with + and %+%).
-survfit-compatible object directly.
+You may also pass a survfit-compatible object directly.

 **Typical use cases**